This article is the second in a series. Said series goes :

 Inhuman history books record conflicts with Humans, who were jealous of the Inhumans.
 It wouldn’t be surprising if the truth were markedly less one-sided.

 The genes genie

 It seems that Inhumans were still very much like Humans back then.
 They did not yet use the Terrigen crystals to mutate themselves.

-The likely explanation (though it’s not *quite* spelled out) :
+The likely explanation (since it’s not *quite* spelled out) :

 - Many generations of organised breeding were necessary before the Inhumans could safely undergo Terrigenesis.
 This hypothesis also helps explain other discrepancies, and is well-supported by the material.

 - The Kree knew this.
 It was always meant as a very long-term project.